Nafeelali/Psychology-Projects/Student Lifestyle/README.md

 # Student Lifestyle and Academic Performance Analysis

 This project analyzes the relationship between student lifestyle factors (e.g., study hours, sleep, physical activity) and academic performance (GPA) using a dataset of 2000 students.
+The data used in this analysis comes from an online dataset provided by www.OpenPsychometrics.org.

 ## Dataset
 The dataset contains the following columns: